Bajo Cinca/Baix Cinca: Declaration of Mequinenza

 The Declaration of Mequinenza (Declaració de Mequinensa in Catalan) is a document signed on 1 February 1984 in Mequinenza (Bajo / Baix Cinca, Aragon, Spain) by the mayors of 17 municipalities of the Aragonese Catalan-speaking area together with José Bada Paniello (Minister of Culture of Government of Aragon at the time).
 Following the declaration, and complying with one of the proposals contained therein, on 1 October 1985, an agreement between the Government of Aragon and the Ministry of Education and Science for the teaching of education would be signed and published in the Official Gazette of Aragon Catalan language as a voluntary and evaluable subject in schools in the area.

 Nature heritage

 The dominant plants in the region are Mediterranean species adapted to drought and harsh weather conditions.
 They are little demanding plants, of great geological breadth such as "carrasco" pine, "coscoja", rosemary or thyme.
 The fauna is linked to the steppe, riverside and desert areas of Monegros.
 The water turtle, the ocellated lizard or the southern snake are the main ones in terms of amphibians and reptiles.
-Mammals include hedgehogs, rodents and bats that live next to foxes, rabbits and deers.
+Mammals include hedgehogs, rodents and bats that live next to foxes, rabbits and deer.
 The Bajo / Baix Cinca has six Special Protection Areas for Birds: El Basal, Las Menorcas and Llanos de Cardiel; el Pas and Santa Rita Reservoir; La Retuerta and las Saladas; the Aiguabarreig in Mequinenza and the Sierra de Alcubierre and Valcuerna, Serreta Negra and Liberola.
 In these places it is possible to observe birds such as the vultures, partridge eagles, bustards and royal herons.